idleberg/Bootstrap-Listr/README.md

 ### Libraries & Style-sheets

 For your convenience, we use CDNs for Bootstrap and JQuery.
-While this is an often recommended practice, it might not work too well for the [Stupid Table Plugin](http://joequery.github.io/Stupid-Table-Plugin/) which is hosted on [GitHub Pages](http://pages.github.com/).
-Whatever reasons you might have to change the default locations, you can do so easily in the script header.
+Should you have reasons against this, you can change the default locations in the script header.

 ## Credits